cs4s/ss-2016/index.md

 # Activities

-We will do the following activities in today's workshop - *My Robotic Friends*, *Lighbot* and *Making Apps with AppInventor*.
+We will do the following activities in today's workshop - *Lighbot* and *Making Apps with AppInventor*.
 If you have any questions about these activities or Coding in general, please let us know.

-## My Robotic Friends

-In this activity we will write code using paper and pen.
-This activity is called an "unplugged" activity because we are not using a computer.
-Coding does not just involve typing out code on a computer.
-It also involves thinking about how to solve problems with computers, which is called *Computational Thinking*.

-The programs we write will instruct someone (a "robot") to build a stack of cups.
-We can't use any instructions in English (for example, "put the cup on top of the other one"), we can only use the six symbols the "robot" understands.

-There's a video about this activity available [here](https://www.youtube.com/watch?v=pUXlZipzkFM){:target="_blank"}.
-This activity was created by [Thinkersmith](http://www.thinkersmith.org/curriculum.php){:target="_blank"}.

 ## Lightbot